 However, if a deposit doesn’t appeal to you, then how about…

-Afterwards, with a paperless software, you can mark the work order as done and the system will do the rest for you: it sends the final invoice (reconciled with the partial ones) and “cashes in” the amount, using the securely recorded payment information.
+Afterwards, with a paperless software, you can mark the work order as done and the system will do the rest for you.
+It sends the final invoice (reconciled with the partial ones) and “cashes in” the amount, using the securely recorded payment information.

-Recording payment information sounds, at best, like a hassle and, at worst, like an invitation to get sued.
+Recording payment information sounds at best like a hassle, and at worst like an invitation to get sued.
 But the fact of the matter is that there are easy ways to record customers’ details via payment software that keeps their data safe and your cash flow… well, flowing.
 If you’re using a more complex HVAC customer database, you can record this information and attach it to the customer profile.
 This will make things easier for the customers too, as they won’t have to input their payment details next time they use your service.

 Unless you’re just starting your HVAC business and have no customers, chances are that you’ve skipped some of the preventive steps we outlined above.
 Worry not, there are a few reactive steps you can take to decrease your chances of customers who don’t want to pay for work done:

-Worst case scenario, the customer has to mail you the cash which means you should get ready to wait for a while before you get paid.
+Worst case scenario, the customer has to mail you the cash which means you should get ready to wait a while before you get paid.
 Having a customer portal software to help makes all this hassle redundant.
 At the end of the day, most customers don’t hire your HVAC business with the intention of not paying you, but if you try too hard to make it difficult, you can be certain they’ll be tempted to become non-paying customers.

-If you’re learning how to write an HVAC invoice, make sure you don’t forget to add a deadline too, rather than simply writing “payment due upon receival”.
+If you’re learning how to write an HVAC invoice, make sure you don’t forget to add a deadline too, rather than simply writing “payment due upon receival.”
 14 days is reasonable, although, particularly with commercial clients or large projects, 30 days could also be justifiable.
 However, it’s recommended that you negotiate these payment terms in advance with your commercial partners to make sure that your cash flow doesn’t dry up.

-This being said, if the customer exceeds the payment deadline, you should try getting in contact with them at first, via phone and email.
+This being said, if the customer exceeds the payment deadline, you should try getting in contact with them first via phone and email.
 If there’s still no sign that they plan to pay their invoice, then a formal demand letter is in order.
 This means you can send one approx. 20 working days from the invoice receival.

 Never send more than 2 demand letters.
 By that point, the customer has probably decided they won’t pay willingly.
 Contact a debt chasing agency or seek legal advice.
-This being said, make sure to voice your letters in an understanding manner, assuring the customer that you’re willing to discuss the matter with them and find out what makes them unable to pay then see if there’s any compromise you could reach that would suit both parties.
+This being said, make sure to voice your letters in an understanding manner, assuring the customer that you’re willing to discuss the matter with them and find out what makes them unable to pay.
+Then see if there’s any compromise you could reach that would suit both parties.

 Depending on how much the customer owes you, it might be more expensive to chase the debt than to write it off.
-Most HVAC managers do end up having to wave some jobs because it’s too much of a hassle to get the customer to pay but this should only be done sparingly and as a last course of action.
+Most HVAC managers do end up having to waive some jobs because it’s too much of a hassle to get the customer to pay, but this should only be done sparingly and as a last course of action.
 It’s one of the main reasons why companies end up making much less than the industry average.

-The takeaway when customers won’t pay for work done
+The takeaway when customers won’t pay for work done.

-Many debts and customers who won’t pay for work done come from the fact that HVAC companies don’t establish the correct processes to prevent these issues or are simply overwhelmed by the sheer volume of work they have to do.
+Many debts and customers who won’t pay for work done come from the fact that HVAC companies don’t establish the correct processes to prevent these issues, or are simply overwhelmed by the sheer volume of work they have to do.
 A company that relies on paperwork and cash money will find that it allows for an endless number of loopholes through which money can easily leak out.
 By going paperless, not only will your customer journey improve (which encourages positive experiences!) but your team will also have an easier time managing the work.